moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/web3py.md

 ---
-title: Send Transactions & Deploy Contracts with Web3.py
+title: Web3.py Python Library
-description: Follow this tutorial to learn how to use the Ethereum Web3 Python Library to send transactions and deploy Solidity smart contracts to your Tanssi EVM ContainerChain.
+description: Learn how to use the Ethereum Web3 Python Library to send transactions and deploy Solidity smart contracts to your Tanssi EVM ContainerChain.
 ---

 # Web3.py Python Library
+Send Transactions & Deploy Contracts with Web3.py | Tanssi Docs
 ## Introduction {: #introduction }

 [Web3.py](https://web3py.readthedocs.io/) is a set of libraries that allow developers to interact with Ethereum nodes using HTTP, IPC, or WebSocket protocols with Python.
 Tanssi EVM ContainerChains have an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
 Therefore, developers can leverage this compatibility and use the Ethers.js library to interact with a Tanssi EVM ContainerChain node as if they were doing so on Ethereum.
 For more information on Web3.py, check their [documentation site](https://web3py.readthedocs.io/){target=_blank}.